tomschluter/ember-inputmasking-and-conditional-validation/README.md

 # form-input-conditional-validation

-This is a small proof of concept that utilizes different add-ons to create a form with input masking, validations and conditional validations, of which I couldn't find any examples or documentation (at least, not that I could find).
+This is a small proof of concept that utilizes different add-ons to create a form with input masking, validations and conditional validations, of which I couldn't find any examples or documentation.
 So to help out anyone looking to achieve the same, I'll share my solution.

 ## Prerequisites